Snowy Osceola, Iowa Stroll: a downtown photo hour

 Warm drink stop

 End your loop at a café that’s confirmed open and accessible during construction.
 Mayberry’s Coffee House & Eatery is a strong bet, but check their winter hours.
-If they’re closed or blocked off, try Lakeside Express Coffee for a to-go espresso.
+If they’re closed or blocked off, head to a Lakeside Express Coffee for a to-go espresso.
 Sip as you edit your best shots.

 Keep kids engaged